hansa-lallu-sp/Katas/tennis/README.md

 Deuce: in order to be a winner you should score two points twice in succession.
 Otherwise, the deuce still lasts
 Result: current score or who wins

+Steps:

+1. simplest thing first is to have a game that has a score of "Love - Love"

+2. increase player ones score by 15 only
+"Fifteen - Love"

+3. increases player ones score by 15 again
+"Thirty - Love"